Euph09/PA_RPiComp24WellTech/README.md

-This is the repository of code for team WellTech's entry into the 2024 PA Systems Raspberry Pi competition. d
+This is the repository of code for team WellTech's entry into the 2024 PA Systems Raspberry Pi competition.
+They made a motorised vent that was automated based on readings from outdoor and indoor air quality, to optimise indoor air quality.